dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 ### General guidance

 * [Microsoft Graph documentation](/graph/)
-* [Microsoft Graph sample ASP.NET Core app](https://github.com/microsoftgraph/msgraph-sample-aspnet-core/tree/main/): This sample app is most appropriate for ***hosted*** Blazor WebAssembly solutions, where the **:::no-loc text="Server":::** app is configured to access Microsoft Graph as a typical ASP.NET Core app on behalf of the **:::no-loc text="Client":::** app.
+* [Build .NET apps with Microsoft Graph tutorial](/graph/tutorials/dotnet?tabs=aad) and [Microsoft Graph sample ASP.NET Core app](https://github.com/microsoftgraph/msgraph-sample-aspnet-core/tree/main/): These resources are most appropriate for ***hosted*** Blazor WebAssembly solutions, where the **:::no-loc text="Server":::** app is configured to access Microsoft Graph as a typical ASP.NET Core app on behalf of the **:::no-loc text="Client":::** app.
 The **:::no-loc text="Client":::** app uses web API to make requests to the **:::no-loc text="Server":::** app for Graph data.
-Although this sample app doesn't directly apply to calling Graph from client-side Blazor WebAssembly apps, the Graph coding practices in the linked sample app are relevant for standalone Blazor WebAssembly apps and should be consulted for general best practices.
+Although these resources don't directly apply to calling Graph from *client-side* Blazor WebAssembly apps, the AAD app configuration and Microsoft Graph coding practices in the linked resources are relevant for standalone Blazor WebAssembly apps and should be consulted for general best practices.

 ### Security guidance